What’s in a cord of firewood?

 The owner of Frank Rhyno’s Valley Firewood in Canaan, Kings County, is passionate about firewood measurements.
 The cord, its many derivations and Measurement Canada are frequent topics on the 68-year-old’s blog.

-Rhyno, who sells a 128-cubic-foot cord of split firewood for $295 (delivery not included), was not pleased to hear of Measurement Canada’s recommendation.
+Rhyno, who sells a 128-cubic-foot cord of split firewood for over $300 (delivery not included), was not pleased to hear of Measurement Canada’s recommendation.

 “Stupid,” he said of the idea.

-He’s written the last three premiers asking that firewood selling be regulated in Nova Scotia.
+He’s written the last three premiers asking that a measure be implemented to regulate the selling of firewood in Nova Scotia.

 “What you need is that anyone who is selling firewood be registered with the province.